Ubon - Thailand ***

 By early April there still was no camp for the POWs – there existed an obvious lack of discipline amongst the POWs, the Japanese introduced further restrictions including the cropping of POW’s hair, many were nearly naked and existing day to day.
 How easy it is here today, to wonder if the men were finally losing all their strength to keep going.
 This is the closing 6 months of war and the men had been POWs for 3 years, worked on the rail link in the most unimaginable conditions during speedo, endured severe starvation, beatings, tropical illnesses and seen too many deaths.

 Today the airstrip is less than half the original size and not in ruse.
 The site of the POW Camp is now grazing land for cattle.

-Major Charles Green was flown from Bangkok to Karot near Ubon to accept the local Japanese commander’s surrender.
+Major Charles Green, 2/4th Machine Gun Battalion was flown from Bangkok to Karot near Ubon to accept the local Japanese commander’s surrender.
 This took place on 27 August 1945 after which Major Green returned to Bangkok.